cbartram/kraken-frontend/docs/plugins/thirdparty_sideloaded.md

 This temporarily disables all 3rd party plugins, which will allow you to confirm if the issue is caused by a 3rd party plugin and isn't a core RuneLite issue.
 If the issue is caused by a 3rd party plugin, you should isolate which plugin it is and then uninstall the plugin.

+### Logs

 You can also check the client logs in `~/.runelite/logs/client.log` and upload them to [Kraken Support](https://kraken-plugins.com/support) to get some help in resolving issues.
-There is no guarantee that Kraken will be able to fully support all your third party plugins.
+There is no guarantee that Kraken will be able to fully support all your third party plugins but sometimes the issue is simple and can get you unblocked and playing quickly!